 The support of the Bahamas Ministry of Youth, Sports and Culture and the National Sports Authority-Bahamas and their staffs are crucial to the bowl’s efforts.
 Transportation partners Bahamas Experience, Leisure Travel and Tours and Majestic Travel along with the Lynden Pindling International Airport, Transportation Security Administration (TSA) and Nassau Airport Development Company (NAD) staffs make sure the teams, staffs, VIPs and fans get into, around New Providence Island and back home during bowl week with ease.
 And fans used TeamIP to get their bowl and team merchandise at the Atlantis, on gameday and online.

-For the 2019 game as with the previous five, the Makers Wanted Bahamas Bowl has Conference USA and the Mid-American Conference as participating conferences in the Nassau stadium named for the late Bahamian Olympic track star on December 20.
+For the 2020 game as with the previous six, the Bahamas Bowl has Mid-American Conference and Conference USA as participating conferences in December in the Nassau stadium named for the late Bahamian Olympic track star.